Loading...

 What Does Red Time on a Red Light Camera Ticket Mean?

-A red light camera system at any given camera enforced intersection is supposed to be activated and enforcement is supposed to begin, when the traffic light turns red.
+A red light camera system at any given camera enforced intersection is supposed to be activated and enforcement is supposed to begin when the traffic light turns red.
 These systems are not supposed to take a photograph during the time the traffic light is yellow or green.
 So, if a driver is facing a red light and enters the intersection the camera will activate and take a picture.
+What is the proper length of a yellow light at traffic camera intersections?

-The “late time” or “red time” is the length of time the traffic signal was red before the vehicle entered the intersection.
+The “late-time” or “red time” is the length of time the traffic signal was red before the vehicle entered the intersection.
 There are usually two red times.
 Once being how long the light was red before the vehicle entered the intersection, and the other being the length of time that elapsed between the time the first picture was taken (when the vehicle first entered the intersection) and the time the second picture was taken where the vehicle was actually traveling through the intersection.
-It’s a good idea to check the red time on your ticket because courts tend to more lenient on drivers with very short late times (example one tenth of a second or two tenths of a second).
+It’s a good idea to check the red time on your ticket because courts tend to more lenient on drivers with very short late times (for example one-tenth of a second or two-tenths of a second).

 As for the data box on the second photograph, it is important to know that the first row of numbers here is also the time and date.
 The second and third rows are a little different though.
 The second row tells you how much time has passed in between Photograph One of the vehicle and Photograph Two, how long the light has been red between Photograph One and Two.
 On the third and final row, there is the violation counter (if there was only one person that ran a red light ahead of you then the violation counter will read 002), and the last set of numbers reflects the speed of your vehicle.
 If you plan on fighting your ticket then it definitely helps to understand what all those numbers mean.

-Do Cameras Shutting Down Have Any Affect on Your Current Red Light Photo Ticket?
+Do Cameras Shutting Down Have Any Effect on Your Current Red Light Photo Ticket?

 It is rumored that the red light camera system for the city of San Bernardino (not the County of San Bernardino, just the City) is supposed to be shut down starting in June of this year.
 What you shouldn’t do is assume that any current red light ticket you have from the City of San Bernardino will just automatically “go away” once the red light camera system ends.